cloudmesh-community/fa19-516-157/project/report.md

     can cause error.
     * cms image list --refresh doesn't seem to be displaying the correct images, the displayed images doesn't seem to be official images like Ubuntu, Centos, following table is the azure image output
+    * Update: After further investigation and discussing with TA, the image list is getting retrieved , It is just displaying first few images of the entire output.

     | Name    | Location | Publisher     | Plan Name                | Product                  | Operating System |